Arcadia High School (California): Performing arts

 Arcadia has a drama program, a dance/prop production program (Colorguard) that has placed third in the nation twice as well as second in 2024.
 A dance program, an advanced dance company (Orchesis), four choirs, and a large instrumental music program.
 The Arcadia High School Theatre Department won first place in the High School Intermediate Category for its ensemble performance of Oklahoma!.
 Competing with schools from all over the United States, they secured the first-place trophy in February 2012.
 In 2013, the Arcadia High School Theatre Department took home the Drama Teachers Association of Southern California (DTASC) Sweepstakes Trophy.
 Out of 66 schools throughout Southern California, Arcadia High School won the most first-place awards ranking them in first place for the overall sweepstakes award.
-The Marching Band and Color Guard was selected to perform in the nationally televised 2019 Disney Parks Magical Christmas Day Parade and the 2022 Rose Parade in nearby Pasadena, California on New Year's Day.
+The Apache Marching Band and Color Guard has performed at various events such as the nationally televised 2019 Disney Parks Magical Christmas Day Parade, the Super Bowl, and two Presidential Inauguration Day parades for presidents Dwight D. Eisenhower and George W. Bush.
+The band has also made 18 appearances in the Rose Parade, which is held in nearby Pasadena, California every New Year's Day, more than any other high school marching band in the country.
+The Apache Marching Band and Color Guard is one of the most decorated high school marching bands in the United States.